avigewirtz/avigewirtz.github.io-/git-and-github/syncing-clone-and-source-repositories.md

 ### Remotes

 Git has a neat feature called _remotes_, which enables you to store the URLs of all repositories you may wish to interact with in aliases.
-This allows you to refer to repositories by using their alias names rather than by their lengthy and hard-to-remember URLs.
+This allows you to refer to repositories with their alias names rather than their lengthy and hard-to-remember URLs.
 With remotes, a Git Push or Pull operation might look like the following:

 ```bash
 git push ALIAS_NAME